Book

 How wonderful it is that nobody need wait a single moment before starting to improve the world.
 Anne Frank

 On average, Big Bear sees 3,000,000 visitors each year.
 There is virtually no business in Big Bear that isn’t impacted by tourism spending.
 For that, we thank you for your trip to our slice of paradise!
-While you're here, please help us Care For Big Bear by following our Best Practices and Principles and considering one of the many ways you can volunteer or donate to Preserve Our Natural Playground.
+While you're here, please help us Care For Big Bear by following the 7 Principles of Leave No Trace and considering one of the many ways you can volunteer or donate to Preserve Our Natural Playground.

 Road Etiquette